winansks/Systems-Thinking-in-a-Bioeconomy_/Text_dft.md

 The usefulness and performance of bio-based materials vary by application.
 Many offer important advantages: lower embodied carbon, reduced toxicity, improved biodegradability, or enhanced functionality such as antimicrobial properties.
 However, trade-offs remain.
 Some bio-based materials have shorter lifespans, reduced mechanical strength, or higher costs compared to their fossil-derived counterparts.
 Additionally, biomass production may compete with food systems, and appropriate recycling or composting infrastructure is often limited.

 End-of-life pathways determine much of a material’s sustainability performance.
 In a circular bioeconomy, materials should be designed for high-value recovery through fiber recycling, biopolymer reprocessing, composting, biodegradation, anaerobic digestion, or industrial symbiosis—where the byproduct of one industry becomes the input for another.
-These strategies contrast with the traditional linear model of extraction → production → disposal, where materials often accumulate in landfills or the natural environment.
+These strategies contrast with the traditional linear model of extraction,  production, and disposal, where materials often accumulate in landfills or the natural environment.

 **9.4 Feedback Loops in Bio-Based Material Systems**